mas-4/languagemap_data/README.md

 explain the change in your commit/PR.
 The only sheet worth changing is that one because it's the one from which I build the json file for langmap.netlify.app.

+`languages_complete.csv` includes a good deal more languages than `languages_final.csv`, and also doesn't reflect all of the changes in `languages_final.csv`.
+That is because in it's current design too many languages results in a serious lag on the page.
+Future renditions should hopefully speed up the program and I will be able to include more of them.

 [0]: https://en.wikipedia.org/wiki/List_of_countries_by_spoken_languages
 [1]: https://github.com/burnash/gspread